 This disorder leads to decreased thermogenesis, decreased metabolic rate, higher body mass index and obesity.
-Even subclinical hypothyroidism can lead to significant changes to body weight, resulting in increased risk of obesity.
+Even subclinical hypothyroidism can lead to significant changes in body weight, resulting in an increased risk of obesity.

-The treatment is a slow process which can even last for a lifetime.
-In such situations, it becomes extremely important for the parents to be patient and support their child throughout.
+The treatment is a slow process which can even last a lifetime.
+In such situations, it becomes extremely important for parents to be patient and support their child throughout.